swathi994/webapp/README.md

 This is a web application that enables users to manage a single entity called User, which is stored in a database.
 The web application has a user interface in the form of a web page.
-The webpage has three attributes:
+The webpage has three attributes: Username, Date of birth and Display name.
-• Username
-• Date of birth
-• Display name
 The source code for the project and other necessary files are mantained in Github.
 This web application is dockerized that includes the application and its dependencies.
 The whole CI/CD process is automated using jenkins pipeline.